Justification via Other's Beliefs

 In the first case, we are justifying our belief using another’s belief.
-In the second case we are adopting another’s justification for ourself without relying on their belief.
+In the second case, we are adopting another’s justification for ourselves without relying on their belief.

 When we justify our beliefs using other’s beliefs, we open ourselves up to two problems:

 - The other person is deceiving us.

 Given these problems, when is it appropriate to justify our beliefs using other’s beliefs?